-The Summits initiative is uniquely positioned to impact not only the well-being of the Sorority membership, but also the well-being of families and communities at large.
+The Physical & Mental Health initiative is uniquely positioned to impact not only the well-being of the Sorority membership, but also the well-being of families and communities at large.
 Journey to Wellness: Committing our Bodies to Physical and Mental Health is now the signature Physical and Mental Health “call to action”.
 The initiative addresses the challenges of living holistic and healthy lives.
 The three-pronged approach to Journey to Wellness includes:

 1. A refocused Lose to Win!
 To include Physical Activity and Healthy Eating

 The primary focus of Inglewood Alumnae Chapter’s international involvement is to provide resources and support to individuals and institutions working to enhance educational opportunities and to improve the health and well-being of people throughout the African Diaspora.

 National economic trends, such as unstable employment, the threat to Social Security as we know it, and the widening gap between wealth and poverty are the bases for the development of Financial Fortitude.
 Inglewood Alumnae Chapter facilitates community workshops on personal finances, home ownership, long-term planning, savings and investments, tax preparation, predatory lending to help program participants to set and define goals.